 A key element of the Global Reporting Initiative’s G4 Guidelines is for organisations to identify, prioritise and focus on the most material issues and decide which indicators they report against by performing a materiality test.

-In 2014, we conducted a detailed analysis of the G4 aspects and mapped them against the key areas of our sustainability agenda.
+We have conducted a detailed analysis of the G4 aspects and mapped them against the key areas of our Sustainability Agenda.
 As part of this process we discussed and agreed the boundaries for each aspect, and identified the material indicators we are able to report against.
 The outputs of this process can be found in our GRI Index.